pyros2097/pine/README.md

 3. Decorators
 4. Annotations
 5. Can be used Declaratively like golang
-6. Unit Tests within methods
+6. Unit Tests within methods/or next to methods (maybe)
 7. Contracts
 8. Strong typing method signatures
 9. Loose typing local variables